-This article contains affiliate links, which means if you purchase anything, I receive a commision.
+This article contains affiliate links, which means if you purchase anything, I receive a commission.
 It doesn’t change the price at all.
-For more information, see my Disclosure/Advertising page.
+For more information, please see my Disclosure/Advertising page.

 Now, let’s get started introducing baby foods to your little one:

 While a lot of pediatricians (mine included) recommend waiting until at least 4-6 months old before you start introducing baby food, there are a few cues to look for to know they are ready.

 1. They look interested when you eat in front of them

 2. They are starting to sit up with assistance, and would be able to do alright in a high chair

 What to start first and stages of baby food

 Introducing baby food can come with its own set of challenges like what baby food should you start first?
 The first food I tried with both of my kids was baby cereal.

 Now, some kids like the baby cereal and others don’t.

 If your baby falls into the not a fan category, the next food you should try would be a simple fruit or vegetable (apples/bananas/greenbeans/peas).